takuya-jazeera/my-model-collections/README.md

 ## Some tips

-these shortcut keys are useful for me when I make some animations
+these shortcut keys are useful for me when I maade some animations

 | Key | Function |
 | --- | ---- |